Prerequisites

 appUrls:

-callbackTimeoutMillis: 300000 # <-- used to fail subscription process when no response is received
+callbackTimeoutMillis: 300000 # <-- fails the subscription process when no response is received within this timeout

 getDependencies: https://<provider-subaccount-subdomain>.<cap-app-name>.cluster-x.my-project.shoot.url.k8s.example.com/callback/v1.0/dependencies # <-- handled by the application